rickellis/Arch-Linux-Install-Guide/README.md

     HOOKS=("base udev autodetect modconf block keyboard keymap encrypt lvm2 filesystems fsck")

 I also add consolefont to mine in order to specify a larger default font size when booted into the terminal with high res screens, as the text ends up too small.
+I put the hook very early on:

     HOOKS=(consolefont base udev autodetect modconf block keyboard keymap encrypt lvm2 filesystems fsck)

-Now update the initramfs image with our hooks change:

-__NOTE:__ Before running this command, if your computer is running PCI storage, do the steps in the next section first since it involves a change in the same file we're currently in.

-    $   mkinitcpio -p linux

-If you're curious what modules are available as intcpio hooks:

-    $   ls /usr/lib/initcpio/install

-## Add NVMe to mkinitcpio

-This step is only necessary if your computer is running PCIe storage rather than SATA.
+Lastly, If your computer is running PCIe storage rather than SATA add `nvme` to MODULES.
 NVMe is a specification for accessing SSDs attached through the PCI Express bus.
 The Linux kernel includes an NVMe driver, so we just need to tell the kernel to load it.
-This is done by updating the MODULES variable in mkinitcpio which we added HOOKS to previously.

-Edit the following config file:

-    $   nano /etc/mkinitcpio.conf

-Add __nvme__ to the MODULES variable:
+Scroll up to the MODULES section.
+It should be empty:

+    MODULES=()

+Add `nvme` to MODULES:

     MODULES=(nvme)

-Now update the initramfs image with our module change:
+Now update the initramfs image with our changes:

     $   mkinitcpio -p linux

+If you're curious what modules are available as intcpio hooks:

+    $   ls /usr/lib/initcpio/install

 ---